sphars/math-sheets/README.md

 - Option to make answers be integers only (for division problems)
   - If unselected, then answers are rounded to 3 decimal places where needed
 - Configuration options and resulting problems can be saved by using the same URL
-  - When the problems are generated, the URL will add parameters to include what options are set and their values
+  - When the problems are generated, you can click the `Save Config` button to rewrite the current URL with parameters that specify which options are set and their respective values
   - When returning to the site with the same URL, the problems generated will be the same, handled by the `seed` value in the form.
 A different seed will generate different problems
+- Throwback wallpaper!
+  - Wallpaper is randomly chosen on first visit and reloads
+  - The Select menu below the windows can change the background, saving the choice in localStorage for future visits

 For generating the PDFs, there's a couple options to change: